 Restaurants & Local Support during COVID-19

 For consumers, it’s important to know which businesses, particularly in the food industry, are still open.
-Future Harvest has a great online directory listing local farmers markets that are still active.
+Future Harvest has a great online directory listing local farmers' markets that are still active.
 You’ll also be delighted to know that local businesses like the Woodside Farm Creamery in Hockessin are finding innovative ways to serve the community safely during COVID-19, by offering drive-through ice-cream service.

 For restaurants, please check this frequently updated (and searchable) local list from Delaware online, of which are closing and which are adapting to more safely offer food services from Delaware Online.
 Several local favorites are finding ways to offer takeout and curbside pickup.
 You can also join the “Restaurants that offer takeout and delivery” Facebook page for more information.

 If you particularly want to support local Middletown restaurants, we encourage you to look into takeout options from Augustine Inn & Chophouse, 1861, Little Italy Pizza, Los Machados, Curry & Cocktails (just opened!), La Banca, Frog Hollow, Luna’s Pizzeria and Italian Grill, Sweet Melissa, Rebel Cove, Cantwell’s Tavern, Back Creek Country Club, and Fiesta Tapatia.
-Be sure to always check individual websites for latest hours and operation policies.
+Be sure to always check individual websites for the latest hours and operation policies.
 Remember that buying gift cards is another great way to support local businesses!

 Delaware Grocery and Department Stores during COVID-19

 Grocery stores and essential businesses now have special policies and procedures in place for at-risk populations.
-As of Thursday, April 2nd Governor Carney issued a modification to his State of Emergency declaration requiring essential business to strictly enforce social distancing requirements.
+As of Thursday, April 2nd Governor Carney issued a modification to his State of Emergency declaration requiring an essential business to strictly enforce social distancing requirements.

-Additionally, some stores have designated special shopping hours for seniors and at risk populations.
+Additionally, some stores have designated special shopping hours for seniors and at-risk populations.
 The list of stores offering special hours for seniors includes popular local favorites like Acme, Dollar General, Giant, Redner’s Warehouse Markets, Safeway, ShopRite, Target, and Big Lots.
 It also lists regular hours for stores like Aldi, Food Lion, Lidl, Trader Joe’s, Walmart, Best Buy, Home Depot, Kohl's, Staples, and Walgreens.
-Be sure to call ahead to stores as well to double check for updated information.
+Be sure to call ahead to stores as well to double-check for updated information.
 You’ll also want to check the list of stores that are closing due to COVID-19 before you go out for essentials.

 Delaware Resources and Recreation during COVID-19